seancdavis/sapwood-classic/docs/06-writing_code/03-hooking_into_rails.md

 <%# rtsym:app/views/layouts/viewer/[site_slug].html.erb %>
 ```

 When symlinks are generated, this file will be symlinked to the path following the colon.
-The sapwood app already knows where to look for the symlink, so it is there, your site will function properly.
+The sapwood app already knows where to look for the symlink, so if it is there, your site should function properly.

 Hooking Directories
 ----------------